German Economy Minister calls for cultural change at Volkswagen

-DORTMUND (Reuters) - German Economy Minister Sigmar Gabriel has called for far-reaching cultural change at Volkswagen (VOWG_p.DE) following revelations it manipulated diesel and carbon dioxide emissions.
+DORTMUND, Nov 13 (Reuters) - German Economy Minister Sigmar Gabriel has called for far-reaching cultural change at Volkswagen following revelations it manipulated diesel and carbon dioxide emissions.

 The company must “leave no stone unturned and position itself anew,” Gabriel, who is also Vice Chancellor, said at a discussion event in Dortmund on Friday.